node-gh/gh/README.md

 ## History

 * **v0.0.7** May 24, 2013
+    * Add pull request forward command
     * Add Travis continous integration with JSHint
     * Create a new website under gh-pages branch
     * Update dependency version: git-wrapper@0.1.1
     * Add Hello World and Notification tasks
 * **v0.0.6** May 17, 2013
     * Add hability to merge or rebase pull request
     * Add base.getUser and git.merge helpers
 * **v0.0.5** May 16, 2013
     * Add login to be invoked by default in series
 * **v0.0.4** May 16, 2013
     * Create ~/.gh.json if needed
 * **v0.0.3** May 16, 2013
     * Merge user ~/.gh.json with default .gh.json
     * Add default .gh.json
     * Fix bin path
 * **v0.0.2** May 16, 2013
     * Add fetch, open/close, comment
     * Use moment humanize utility
 * **v0.0.1** May 14, 2013
     * Initial commit

 ## License